Mangodream01/programming-project/PROCESS.md

 ##### 19-06-2017
 Today I made a start with my third visualization: a scatter plot.
 I also refined the parallel coordinates, and linked it to my EU map.

+##### 20-06-2017
+Event in Rotterdam.
+Thought about my third visualisation and tried to fill the tooltip of parallel coordinates with the right data.

+##### 21-06-2017
+Did not manage to fill tooltip of parallel coordinates with the right data.
+I made checkboxes to check the years in the scatter plot, and it works good.
+However, I would prefer an update function instead of removing and creating the whole visualization with every small change.
+This is also true for the parallel coordinates.

+##### 22-06-2017
+Tooltip content in parallel coordinates is right.
+I made dropdown menus to pick variables for the scatterplot.
+I made a tab menu to switch between parallel coordinates and scatter plot.I wrote a function to update parallel coordinates, with transition() and everything.
+Now, I am busy to successful select and unselect lines in parallel coordinates by hovering and clicking on the EU map.
+I also added some dynamically changing titles and other small changes in style.

+##### 23-06-2017